 The presentation rooms will offer inspiring spaces for artist talks, hands-on workshops, product launches, idea pitches, guest presentations and more.

-Outside the Design Centre will be landscaped gardens, seating zones and meeting places that encourage the Flinders community and guests to gather and enjoy the student creations, artworks and works in progress.
+Outside the Infinity Centre will be landscaped gardens, seating zones and meeting places that encourage the Flinders community and guests to gather and enjoy the student creations, artworks and works in progress.

 The Secondary outdoor ‘Quad’ space will be revamped as a ‘village green’ with presentation zones and spaces for the College’s famous student-created ‘Market Day’ business and fundraising events.